wireapp/wire-docs/src/how-to/support/triaging_issues.md

 * Who can administrate your Wire installation / How do you contact them?
 * Is your Wire Calling infrastructure hosted in a separate DMZ (Wire recommended), hosted alongside your Wire install, or are you using our Cloud Calling offering?
-* What does the network path look like between your users, and your wire installation?
+* What does the network path look like between your users, and your Wire installation?
-* Is there anything "out of the ordinary" about how your wire installation is configured?
+* Is there anything "out of the ordinary" about how your Wire installation is configured?
 * Have there been any major changes or failures recently?
 Inside your network, or in the wider Internet? (think: Cloudflare, AWS, etc...)

 ### Know your Infrastructure